-Our lab studies the roles of energy metabolism and nutrient sensing in cancer and stem cells.
+Our lab studies the roles of nutrient sensing and metabolic stress in cancer and stem cells.
 Our previous studies, among others, have shown that the FoxO/TSC/LKB1 tumor suppressor network plays critical roles in energy sensing, cancer metabolism and stem cell maintenance.

 - Gan B, et al, PNAS, 2008